-Environmental Services is dedicated to minimizing that tonnage by working with the community residents and businesses to stretch our available food resources and repurpose organic waste into compost.
+Did you know that over 14% of the trash we send to the Springfield Noble Hill Sanitary landfill is wasted food?
+Environmental Services is dedicated to minimizing the amount of food and organic waste being sent to the landfill by working with community members to stretch our available food resources and repurpose organic waste into compost.

 Food waste is a huge issue because uneaten food and other organic materials like yard waste and paper towels ending up in landfills generate nearly 15% of global greenhouse gas emissions worldwide.
 This happens when organic material like food waste enters a landfill where it is compacted, decomposing without oxygen which creates methane.

 But your leftover food doesn't have to end up in the landfill!
 Instead, give it a second life as compost - a chemical free natural fertilizer for plants.

 Check out what ES has “cooking” to reduce food waste throughout the community.

 This program provides community members with compost training and the materials to get started in their own backyards.

 VERMICOMPOSTING NEW –